 This course is designed to improve writing effectiveness.
 Students will be required to expand their reading and writing skills learned in ESL 301 and apply these skills to selected writing assignments.
-They will continue to study various rhetorical patterns and use their writing skills to develop essays in these patterns.
-The rhetorical patterns studied in this course are process analysis, cause and effect, and argument/persuasion.
-Students will also learn the process and skills needed to write a clear, precise, and accurate term paper.
+They

 ESL302-4 Discussion for Advanced II (50hrs.)

 This course explores provocative scenarios and questions as means of practicing the skills necessary to achieve success in dialogue.
 The course consists mainly of classroom discussion.
 In addition to daily text discussion, students review common dialogue scenarios, American idioms/ slang, newspaper articles, and current events.
 Students are encouraged to pose new situations and ask questions with an emphasis on analyzing and communicating points of view.